Showing posts with label Kritzer. Show all posts

 Saturday, March 23, 2024

-Video-link of the March 19th Redmond City Council Meeting
+Video-link to the March 19th Redmond City Council Meeting

 https://redmond.granicus.com/player/clip/2809